 - the development of a competent RTLB workforce

 - all RTLB receive regular performance supervision and performance appraisal

 - ongoing monitoring of Tātaiako cultural competencies,

 - Ensure the lead school has the financial systems to maintain RTLB financial records that support the RTLB service.

-- Ensure RTLB funding is accounted for separately from the kura/school’s funding, and that RTLB funding is held in a separate bank account.
+- Ensure RTLB funding is accounted for separately from the school’s/kura's funding.

 - In collaboration with the cluster manager establish the cluster’s annual budget.